-As well as President of the Australian AOC Chapter, he ends his long-standing Presidency of Adelaide's Spanish Radio, Committee membership of the South Australian Division of Engineers Australia, command of 613 Squadron Australian Air Force Cadets and regular engagement with the public in many representational roles including career sessions and ceremonial events.
+Now posted to Melbourne, he has been President of the Australian AOC Chapter, long-standing President of Adelaide's Spanish Radio, Vice President of the South Australian Division of Engineers Australia, Commanding Officer of 613 Squadron Australian Air Force Cadets and a regular engager with the public in many representational roles including career sessions and ceremonial events.

-As a fluent Spanish speaker and Category 4 linguist, he often provides concurrent Spanish/English translation for international visits.
+As a fluent Spanish and Indonesian speaker (Category 4 linguist), he often provides concurrent translation for international visits.
 Fernando spends his remaining time mentoring young people in mathematics, science, leadership and the EW and Engineering professions.
 As Director of the STEMSEL Foundation, he engages with a range of organisations at all levels of education from primary to tertiary to provide underprivileged children with technology opportunities as part of national reconciliation and microbusiness development, with a strong focus on growing Australia's international reputation for education and innovation.

-Fernando has presented at the EW Asia 2011 Conference in Singapore, the 2012 AOC Convention and Engineering Leadership Conference, both in Adelaide, Land Warfare Conference in Melbourne, EW Asia 2012 in Kuala Lumpur and to Engineers Australia in 2013.
+Fernando has presented at the 2006 Land Warfare Conference in Brisbane, EW Asia 2011 Conference in Singapore, the 2012 STANZ Conference in Sydney, the 2012 AOC Convention and Engineering Leadership Conference, both in Adelaide, Land Warfare Conference in Melbourne, EW Asia 2012 in Kuala Lumpur and to Engineers Australia in 2013.
 At the International RADAR2013 conference held in Adelaide he presented Unlocking the Mysteries of Radar, a free-to-the-public lecture on radar technologies.
 His most recent conference presentation was at EW Asia 2014 in Kuala Lumpur in March.
 Since, then, he condensed and presented his radar lecture as part of the AOC's Virtual Webinar series, which can be viewed at AOC Virtual Webinar - Unlocking the Mysteries of Radar.

-His most recent significant role was as Chair and presenter at Adelaide's highly successful AOC Australasia Convention in August 2014.
+He enjoyed immensely his role as Chair and presenter at Adelaide's highly successful AOC Australasia Convention in August 2014.

 Fernando completed his 2014 activities as invited ADF guest presenter at EW GCC on 18/19 November 2014 in Abu Dhabi in the United Arab Emirates and at the Awards Night and AGM where he passed his presidency to WGCDR Joe Bennett for the 2015/16 term.